The Fix Scholarship is a competitive scholarship

 - Please note that this is a scholarship for tuition and mentorship only.
 The successful candidate will need to cover their transport and accommodation costs during the Learnership programme.

-- SDC and The Fix Scholarship reserves the right not to award the scholarship.
+- SDC, The Fix Scholarship and Sonja Shear reserves the right not to award the scholarship.

 (T’s & C’s apply).

 Q: What is a Learnership?